survivejs/webpack-book/content/Optimizing-rebundling.md

 You might notice after requiring React JS into your project that the time it takes from a save to a finished rebundle of your application takes more time.
-In development you ideally went from 200-800 ms rebundle speed, depending on what part of the application you are working on.
+In development you ideally want 200-800 ms rebundle speed, depending on what part of the application you are working on.

 > IMPORTANT!
 This setup a minified, production version of React.
 As a result you will lose `propTypes` based type validation!